 Productizing Your Way to a Predictable Income

-Cost is known upfront.
+The cost is known upfront.
 You know exactly when an Uber will arrive.
 Reliability from drivers is almost guaranteed, and the comfort and experience is next to predictable.

 Which begs the question, could you achieve such predictability in your business and see it take off?

-Business is unpredictable by nature.
-On both sides.
+Business is unpredictable by nature—on both sides.

-Sam Walton once said, “The two most important words I ever wrote were on that first Walmart sign: ‘Satisfaction Guaranteed.’
+“The two most important words I ever wrote were on that first Walmart sign: ‘Satisfaction Guaranteed.’
 They’re still up there, and they have made all the difference.”